Bivishan1/movie-recommended-system_content-based/README.md

 **Movie Recommendation System**

-This Python script is a simple movie recommendation system built using Streamlit, a web application framework for creating data-driven web applications.
+This Python script is a Content Based Movie Recommendation System built using Streamlit, a web application framework for creating data-driven web applications.

 **How it works:**